Modern hair transplant techniques have made it possible to create a normal, full hairline with minimal signs of the procedure

 Regardless of the way the hair grafts are harvested, “stereoscopic dissecting” microscopes are used to ensure each hair unit is prepared for transplant.
 Dr. Sharma is a highly trained surgeon, with years of experience to ensure these grafts remain viable for placement.

-Placing the Hair Grafts
+Skilled Placement of the Hair Grafts

 Once the hair follicles are harvested and ready for placement, a slit technique is used to create small openings in the grafting area.
 These grafted units are placed one at a time to create a natural appearance.
 Not only does the placement and spacing matter, but it is a work of art to design a hairline with the right angle and flow of the hair.